Skip to content

 • No video-to-documentation conversion capability

-• No multi-tenant client portals or external delivery features
+• No multi-tenant portals or custom domains for external delivery

-• Full AI requires $20/user Business tier—significant cost jump from Plus
+• Full AI requires $20/user Business tier—significant cost jump from $10 Plus tier

 • Version history extremely limited (7 days on Plus, 90 days on Business)